-The basic principles to guide our endeavor are transparency, accountability, effectiveness and sustainability.
+The basic principles to guide our endeavor are transparency, accountability, effectiveness, and sustainability.

-Our program activities and specific elements in programs will be designed to promote a combination of these principles.
+Our program activities and specific elements in programs are designed to promote a combination of these principles.
 The selection of these principles is itself derived from our deep belief that these pillar principles provide the common higher ground for engaging our communities here in the US as well as in Vietnam towards the development of a just and thriving society.

 The VA NGO Network has four interconnected primary goals aiming to improve our collective ability to assist the people of Vietnam through engaging our stakeholders.